How to cite an interview in MLA

-To cite an interview that you found in a published source (for example, in a newspaper, book or video), treat the person being interviewed as the author, and put the title of the interview in quotation marks.
+To cite an interview that you found in a published source (for example, in a newspaper, book, podcast, or video), treat the person being interviewed as the author, and put the title of the interview in quotation marks.
 Then include full details of the source according to the MLA core elements.

 In the parenthetical citation, include the interviewee’s last name and (if available) the page number.
 If the source is a video or audio recording, add the time range instead.

 For an interview published in an online magazine, newspaper or blog, you add the name of the publication, the date it was posted, and the URL.